Skip to content

 bun add typekro

-npm install typekro
+# or npm install typekro

-1. Create Your First App
+Step 1: Create Your App

-Create simple-app.ts:
+Create hello-world.ts:

 typescript